chuymarin/doa-jenkins-lab/LAB_2.md

 * Copy the contents of your key, to see the content use the following command:
 ```
 cat /path/to/your/id_rsa.pub
+# usually in ~/.ssh/id_rsa.pub
 ```

 **Step 3: Add your ssh key to your github user**
 * Go to you github account
 * Click the arrow from your profile image and select "Settings"
-* Select "SSH and GPG Keys" from the right menu
+* Select "SSH and GPG Keys" from the left menu
 * Click in "New SSH key" button and fill the values
   * Title: id_rsa
   * Key: (paste the contents of your id_rsa.pub)